Gila Monster

 Behavior:

 Adult Gilas are predominately diurnal (active during the day).
-To avoid the extreme heat of the desert, most of their activity occurs in the morning and the late afternoon.
+To avoid the extreme heat of the desert, most of their activity occurs in the morning and late afternoon.
 Sometimes, during the summer, they're seen out after dark, especially in the southern part of their range.
 Gilas have relatively “leaky” skin, and they avoid dehydration by spending most of their lives in moist and humid shelters.
 They spend most of their lives underground, hibernating throughout the year and emerging for three months in the spring to feed and mate.
 They can be seen throughout the year basking at the entrance of their shelters on unseasonably warm, winter days.

-A Gila's nerve venom is designed for protection-- not for collecting food.
+A Gila's venom is designed for protection-- not for collecting food.
 Biting is a last resort.
 The venom is delivered any time the Gila bites because it's instantaneously injected from the grooves in the teeth of the lower jaw.
 Often, the lizard will continue to grip and chew additional venom into its victim.
 The venom contains substances that may cause pain, edema, bleeding, nausea and vomiting in humans, but is seldom fatal.